 The procedure to contract by limited public tender by prior qualification is regulated by the same rules as the public tender, with the particularity that only bidders who were pre-selected by the government based on the verification of certain requirements and conditions (technical, professional, economical and financial) can submit a proposal.
 After such initial verification, the government must select a minimum of three bidders and invite them to submit their proposals.
 The contract is awarded to the bidder who submits the proposal with the lowest price.

 A limited public tender without prior qualification procedure is regulated by the same rules as the public tender, with the particularity that only the bidders invited by the government can participate in the tender and submit proposals.
 The government must invite a minimum of three bidders to participate in the tender.
 The tender announcement is substituted by an invitation sent to the selected bidders with all the information required by law, including the deadline for the submission of proposals and the criteria for the awarding of the contract (ie, the lowest price).

 The procedure to contract by direct negotiation can be used by the government when the procedure of public tender is not mandatory or has been (legally) waived.
-The procedure starts with the prior inquiry of at least three specialised entities with domicile/registered office or representation in Macau, being the prior inquiry waived in the situations expressly mentioned in the law, as per example cases involving internal or external public security.
+The procedure starts with the prior inquiry of at least three specialised entities with domicile/registered office or representation in Macau, with the prior inquiry being waived in the situations expressly mentioned in the law, as per example cases involving internal or external public security.
 A prior inquiry must be in written form when the amount of expense to be incurred by the government is above MOP15,000 for the acquisition of goods and services or above MOP150,000 for construction works.

-Revision of these minimum value thresholds was recently proposed, as outlined in 5.4 Legislative Amendments under Consideration.
+A revision of these minimum value thresholds was recently proposed, as outlined in 5.4 Legislative Amendments under Consideration.

 Restrictions on conduct of negotiations